I remember the first time someone asked for my help in overcoming their fear of hospitals.

 Looking back on my Chicago trip, I can identify six principles that I applied to my fear of heights.

-First, I imagined the worst-case scenario and how likely it was to occur.
+First, I imagined the worst-case scenario and how likely it would be.
 The plane I was on could crash, the Ferris Wheel and Observation Deck could collapse, and I could fall to my death.

 Third, I considered the risk and the reward and determined that I would face my fears head-on.